biblibre/omeka-s-module-MarcXmlExport/fr/_sources/index.rst.txt

 --------------------------

 Actually `Unimarc` mapping is include in this module but you can add your own custom mapping on `module.config.php` file.
 (Also see :doc:`configuration`)
-It will then be accessible when the import is created under "Select class mapping" dropdown
+It will then be accessible when the export is created under "Select class mapping" dropdown

-More info about `Unimarc` mapping: ::doc:`mapping-unimarc`
+More info about `Unimarc` mapping: :doc:`mapping-unimarc`

 .. toctree::
    :maxdepth: 2